 The first of the two stabilized chlorine sanitizers that are commonly used in swimming pool care is Trichlor.
-It has a relatively low stability with a pH range between 2.8 and 3.5.
+It has low stability with a pH range between 2.8 and 3.5.
 Trichlor has an available chlorine content (ACC) of about 90%.

 The last of the two stabilized chlorine sanitizers that we will look at is Dichlor.
-Among all the swimming pool disinfectants that are available, sodium dichlor is considered the most unique one of them all.
+Among all the swimming pool chlorine disinfectants that are available, Sodium Dichlor is considered the most unique one of them all.

 Dichlor is usually used for super chlorination of vinyl lined swimming pools.

-It is ideal for pool disinfection in facilities where maintaining a required pH level is critical.
+It's ideal for pool disinfection in facilities where maintaining a required pH level is critical.

-There are two forms of dichlor disinfectant that are available for swimming pool maintenance.
+There are two forms of Dichlor disinfectant that are available for swimming pool maintenance.
 They include:

 When stabilized chlorine stabilizers are used, you must maintain a pH level that is no less than 7.2 and no more than 7.8 in your pools.
 The ideal level would be a pH that falls between 7.4 and 7.6.
 These are the suggested NSPI standards for swimming pools.
-Whenever your pH levels are too high, the sanitizing power of your chlorine disinfectants will be greatly reduced.
+Whenever your pH levels are too high, the sanitizing power of your pool chlorine disinfectants will be reduced.

-By doing so, you minimize the transmission of diseases and infections between your swimmers.
+This means that you must accomplish proper disinfection of your swimming pool before you allow swimmers the pleasure of using it.
+By doing so, you minimize the transmission of waterborne diseases and infections between your swimmers.

-Take care of your pool bathers by constantly maintaining a safe chlorine residual in the water for your pools and spas.
+Take care of your pool bathers by constantly maintaining a safe free chlorine residual in the water for your pools and spas.